 Development of this Plan has already started.
 The process will work like this:

 There are two particular points where we want your input:

 In the first phase, we heard your ideas about prospective themes and commitments for the next Plan.
 From 19 February-30 March, you had your say online by submitting and discussing ideas at this website.

 To kick off discussions, the government identified some areas where we thought there was a real opportunity for meaningful progress over the period of the next Plan.
 Our Open Government Forum then approved discussion starters on the following topics:

 - access to government information (added 14 March), and

 - trust (added 14 March).

-We welcome your ideas on these – as well as any other suggestions of how to make government more transparent, accountable and engaging.
-Just visit one of the pages linked above, register for an account, and make a comment.
+We welcomed your ideas on these topics – as well as any other suggestions of how to make government more transparent, accountable and engaging.

-Face-to-face consultations are also being held around the country (registrations for all consultations are now closed).
+Face-to-face consultations were also held around the country

 - Canberra: 1-5pm, Wednesday, 14 March